Tibbo IDE (TIDE)

-Applications for Tibbo programmable devices are developed within a software package called TIDE (Tibbo Integrated Development Environment or Tibbo IDE).
+Applications for Tibbo programmable devices are developed within the Tibbo Integrated Development Environment, or Tibbo IDE (TIDE).

 Here is how the typical Tibbo BASIC/C application development looks like: